durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 which array each element of the collection will go to depending on whether ``#partition``'s block evaluates to true.
 Next, each item in the newly created arrays is yielded with its original index to the block in a view.
-In order for ``#partition``'s block to evaluate to true or false for different kinds collections the block needed to be compatible with each kind of collection, but there was no one size fits all block because the data structures of the collections were quite different.
+In order for ``#partition``'s block to evaluate to true or false for different kinds collections its block needs to be compatible with each kind of collection, but there is no one size fits all block because the data structures of the collections are quite different.
-Instead of defining a sorting method for each kind of collection that would use a unique block for ``#partition`` I created unique procs for each kind of collection and used those procs for ``#partition``'s block.
+Instead of defining a sorting method for each kind of collection that would have a unique block for ``#partition`` I created unique procs for each kind of collection and used those procs for ``#partition``'s block.
 In this way I wrote one method that sorts different kinds of collections and sends the sorted collection's items to a custom block.